EricLi35/Todo-App/README.md

 Phase 4: Task 2
 I chose to implement the Map interface somewhere in my code.
 The specific class where the Map interface was used is the ToDoApp class.

+Phase 4: Task 3
+One of the first things that jumped out at me when looking at this UML class design diagram was that some unnecessary coupling is present.
+-The association between ToDoApp and Task is unnecessary, so that arrow could be removed.